Deivapiravi (1960 film): Production

 Deivapiravi was written by K. S. Gopalakrishnan.
 A writer accused him of story theft and Gopalakrishnan was taken to court, but was exonerated after his story was found to be original.
+S. P. Muthuraman who went on to become a popular director made his acting debut with this film portraying a small role of Angamuthu's son.

 Soundtrack

 The music was composed by R. Sudarsanam.
 The lyrics were written by Thanjai N. Ramaiah Dass, Udumalai Narayana Kavi, Kavi Rajagopal and K. S. Gopalakrishnan.

 Release and reception

 Deivapiravi was released on 13 April 1960.
 The Indian Express praised the performances of the lead actors, and called Thangavelu's comedy a major attraction.
 The film was a success, running for over 100 days in theatres.

 Remakes

-Before AVM remade Deivapiravi in Hindi as Bindya in the same year, Ganesan advised them not to remake the film as he felt it would not come well.
+Before AVM Productions remade Deivapiravi in Hindi as Bindya in the same year, Ganesan advised them not to remake the film as he felt it would not come well.
 However AVM ignored him and went on to make the film in Hindi.
-Bindya was a failure and many years later, Saravanan expressed regret for ignoring Ganesan's advice.
-The film was later remade in Sinhala as Sekaya in 1965.
+Bindya was a failure and many years later, M. Saravanan expressed regret for ignoring Ganesan's advice.